A QUICK AND RELIABLE COMMUTE | INCREASED ACCESS AND OPPORTUNITY | AN ECONOMIC DEVELOPMENT DRIVER

 Increased Access and Opportunity

-Investing in a Triangle commuter rail line traveling 37 miles or more through major employment areas and connecting to major universities — Duke University and Medical Center, downtown Durham, North Carolina Central University, Research Triangle Park, North Carolina State University and downtown Raleigh, among others — would significantly increase the geographic range of jobs and educational opportunities for everyone.
+Investing in a Triangle commuter rail line traveling up to 43 miles or more through major employment areas and connecting to major universities — Duke University and Medical Center, downtown Durham, North Carolina Central University, Research Triangle Park, North Carolina State University and downtown Raleigh, among others — would significantly increase the geographic range of jobs and educational opportunities for everyone.

 Commuter rail lines also are more environmentally friendly and offer local governments the opportunity to create affordable housing near station areas for residents who also benefit by spending less money on owning vehicles.